lifedispenser/HTML-Starterkit/Readme.md

 PK expects linear workflows have a starting point and also to be ordered by number: ie.
 ```
-index.html
-1.html
-2.html
-3.html
+// all .njk files will be compiled to .html files in the public folder

+index.njk
+1.njk
+2.njk
+3.njk
 ...
-12.html
-13.html
+12.njk
+13.njk
 ```

-The starting point is either index.html, or an option of a decision tree.
+The starting point is either index.njk, or an option of a decision tree.

 ##### Decision Tree Workflow